Allendale Columbia School

 Allendale Columbia School (often shortened to Allendale Columbia or abbreviated as AC.) is an independent, nonsectarian, college preparatory school for students in nursery through twelfth grade in Rochester, New York, USA.
 The Columbia School for girls, established in 1890 by Caroline Milliman and Alida Lattimore, and the Allendale School for boys, established in 1926 by a group of Rochester businessmen, merged in 1972 to form the current co-educational school.
-Allendale Columbia students come from 28 different school districts in the greater Rochester, New York region, as well as from 10 different countries.
+Allendale Columbia students come from 28 school districts in the greater Rochester, New York region, as well as from other countries.
 International students live in two houses on campus.

-Mission statement

-"At Allendale Columbia, we prepare students for the world they will inherit.
-In our trusting and responsive environment, students in nursery through grade 12 grow in confidence and develop scholastic independence.
-Together, our students and teachers imagine, design, and create in order to make a positive impact locally and globally."

 Faculty

-Allendale Columbia has sixty-nine teachers.
-Of the twenty-five Upper School faculty members, 96% hold advanced degrees.
+In 2018 Allendale Columbia had sixty-nine teachers.
+Of the twenty-five Upper School faculty members, 96% had advanced degrees.

 Campus

 Allendale Columbia School occupies more than 30 acres in Pittsford, New York that stretches to Oak Hill Country Club.
 The school is separated into three divisions: Lower School, Middle School and Upper School.
 The school also offers pre-primary school for children 18 months to three years old.
 While these divisions each have their own areas on campus, they share many common spaces, including a 500-seat performance center, library, dining commons for locally sourced lunches, and athletic, music and arts facilities.
-The students change buildings for various classes and use the entire campus throughout their day.

 The main buildings house 41 classrooms, five science laboratories, nine computer laboratories (three classroom and six mobile), three music classrooms, two art studios, a darkroom, a digital photography laboratory, a foreign language laboratory, a library, a performance center, two gymnasia, and a science wing.

-In 2012, the school opened residences for foreign students, and it hosts 25-35 international students from as many as 15 different countries and four continents.
+In 2012, the school opened residences for foreign students, and it hosts 25–35 international students.

 In 2013, students began organizing and hosting an annual TEDx conference on campus, as an independently organized TED event.

 In 2014, Allendale Columbia School created a summerLEAP partnership with School 17 of the Rochester City School District to provide summer enrichment programs for RCSD students.

 In 2015, the school unveiled a new design and innovation laboratory with 3D printers, Mac computers, drafting tables, and tools.
 That year, the school also partnered with the Hybrid Learning Consortium.
-It creates a globalized learning community offering a diverse variety of online courses to students around the world.

 In 2016, the school celebrated its 125th anniversary.